c2c-project/prytaneum/app/server/src/features/accounts/README.md

 4. Users may register for an account ✔️
 5. Users may disable their accounts ❌
 6. Users may login to their accounts ✔️
+7. Users may logout of their account ✔️